keltia/fetiche-rs/README.md

 On UNIX systems, it is located in `$HOME/.config/drone-utils/sources.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.

-There are only a few parameters for now, the most important one being the credentials for authenticate against the network endpoint.
-You can specify the different network endpoints.
 The current config file version is 4.
+This is where all the URL for the parts of each API are defined, which routes are available, the default data model etc.

 <details>
 <summary>sources.hcl</summary>